ethanbass/chromatographR/README.md

 - You're getting a cryptic error message that you don't understand.
 - You have a file format you'd like to read that isn't currently supported by chromatographR.
 (If you do this, please make sure to include a link to an example file!)
 - You have a new feature you'd like to see implemented.

+Also see the [contributing.md](https://github.com/ethanbass/chromatographR/blob/master/docs/contributing.md) page for more details.

 ## Citation: